Jairzinho: Marseille

-In 1974, when the sports legislation in Brazil finally changed Jairzinho made a €300,000 (£125,000) move to Ligue 1 side Olympique de Marseille.
-One of the most expensive signings up to date at the time.
-Along with his Botafogo and Brazil teammate Caju.
+In 1974, when the sports legislation in Brazil finally changed, Jairzinho made a 1,250,000 FF (€300,000, £250,000) move to Ligue 1 side Olympique de Marseille, in October.
+One of the most expensive signings at the time, along with his Botafogo and Brazil teammate Paulo Cézar Caju.

-Jairzinho was seen as such a star and Brazilian great throughout the French fans the day before his debut game vs AS Monaco FC more than 10,000 fans came to attend the pre training session in order to watch his first moments at the club.
-Jairzinho scored in his first game vs Monaco in a 4-1 victory and was immediately seen as a prominent world class winger to dominate Europe.
+Jairzinho was welcomed as a superstar by the OM fans, the day before his debut game against AS Monaco more than 10,000 fans came to attend the training session in order to watch his first moments at the club.
+Jairzinho scored in his first game vs Monaco in a 4–1 victory and was immediately seen as a prominent world class winger to dominate European football.

-Jairzinho would go on to score 9 goals in only 18 games as his time was cut out short due to backroom management issues.
-Though he made a good impact with his goals and produced a memorable performance vs FC Nantes in the Coupe de France scoring 2 goals in a 4-0 victory, his time was cut out short at the French side mainly due to a scuffle in which both Jairzinho and Paulo Cesar were found guilty of attacking the referee after a following 2-2 game vs Paris Saint-Germain Football Club.
-They would both end up leaving in the summer of 1975.
+Jairzinho would go on to score 9 goals in only 18 league games, also notably delivering a memorable performance against FC Nantes in a victory 4–0 in the Coupe de France, scoring 2 goals.
+Though he made an impact with his goals and aura, his time at the French side turned out to be short-lived due to a scuffle in which both Jairzinho and Caju were allegedly found guilty of attacking one of the assistant referees, after a 2–2 draw in the first leg of the Coupe de France quarter-final against Paris Saint-Germain.
+The Groupement du football professionnel (the former LFP) suspended him and Caju for one year (plus one suspended), thus he ended up leaving in the summer of 1975.

 Kaizer Chiefs

-According to Jairzinho, Kaizer Chiefs co-owner Ewert Nene invited him to play a few trial games after his tricky situation in reaction to his Marseille departure.
+According to Jairzinho, Kaizer Chiefs co-owner Ewert Nene invited him to play a few games in reaction to his Marseille departure.
 Jairzinho agreed a short term deal until the start of 1976.

-He also stated in an interview the main reason he agreed to sign is because of the stadium atmosphere and the heartwarming reception every time he stepped on the pitch, apparently he was "treated like a king."
+The stadium atmosphere each time he went on the pitch, the warm welcome, and the fact that he was "treated like a king" were the key reasons he agreed to sign, he subsequently said in an interview with the South African newspaper "Soccer Laduma" in 2018.

-Jairzinho rarely played for the Chiefs.
-However in only 3 league games he scored 7 goals and regained his sharpness during his time in South Africa.
+Jairzinho rarely played for the Chiefs though in only 3 league games, he scored 7 goals during his time in South Africa.

 Cruzeiro

-After the expiration of Jairzinho's contract in South Africa he would finally reestablish himself as the world class Brazilian forward talent he was typically seen as.
-Jairzinho signed with Cruzeiro at the beginning of 1976 just before the season campaign started.
+After the end of Jairzinho's contract in South Africa, he would finally rejoin his home country and reestablish himself as the world class forward he was known for.
+Jairzinho signed with Cruzeiro at the beginning of 1976, just days before the season campaign started.

-Jairzinho would spend a season at Cruzeiro and score 31 goals in 43 games across all competitions.
-He would finish 2nd highest goal scorer in the 1976 Copa Libertadores with 12 goals in 12 appearances whilst also bringing home the pinnacle of South American continental success.
-Jairzinho would only spend a year at Cruz however it was a very successful short period.
+Jairzinho would score 31 goals in 43 games across all competitions, finishing second highest goal scorer in the 1976 Copa Libertadores with 12 goals in 12 appearances whilst also winning the trophy, the first one for the brazilian club.
+Cruzeiro would then go on to play and ultimately be defeated at the 1976 Intercontinental Cup against Bayern Munich, losing the first leg 2–0 in Germany and drawing 0–0 at home.

+Jairzinho would only spend a year at Cruzeiro, however a successful period.